algolia/docsearch-scraper/README.md

 This is especially useful when the documentation is split into several pages, but all pages duplicates the main title (see [this issue][1]).

+### `js_render`

+The HTML code that we crawl is sometimes generated using Javascript.
+In those cases, the `js_render` option must be set to `true`.
+It will enable our internal proxy ([Splash][2]) to render pages before crawling them.
+To start a Splash proxy server using Docker, just type:
+`docker run -p 8050:8050 scrapinghub/splash`.

+This parameter is optional and is set to `false` by default.

 ## Test the UX/UI with the playground

 To test it live, you can use the following HTML page: